susheel7783/Docker-and-kubernates-learning-resource/docker.md

 we can create or pull inbuilt image,here we are pulling hello-world image and running
 <img width="2940" height="1912" alt="image" src="https://github.com/user-attachments/assets/7acc446e-e2e1-43a8-a646-10ec29f6f2a7" />

+to see all the command, use docker command

+First, we create a Dockerfile, which serves as a 'Chitthe' or a list of instructions.
+We provide all the necessary commands in this file to build an Image.
+Once built, this image acts as a read-only blueprint containing the application code and all required libraries.
+Finally, we run this image to create a Container, which is the live, runnable instance of the application.

+Key Takeaways for your .md file:
+Dockerfile: The Instruction Set (The "Chitthe").

+Image: The Blueprint (The "Answer Script").

+Container: The Runtime Instance.